bencres/site/data/posts/001-guide-houdini-package.md

 excerpt: "A quick guide to creating a Houdini package in Houdini 21 with a custom Python library and Python panel."
 ---

-It took me a while to figure this out, so I thought I'd write a quick blog post.

 Check out the template [here](https://github.com/bencres/houdini-package-template).

 ---